 Marketing or Sales: Who Ranks?

-Sales is tactical, tailoring features to each buyer’s appetite for benefits.
+Sales are tactical, tailoring features to each buyer’s appetite for benefits.
 Sellers represent a product line’s features to a network of relationships they have developed (relationship selling) while matching the product line’s features to the specific buyer’s need.
-Relationship selling responsibilities including proactively opening doors, building relationships, forging value based partnerships rooted in trust and ultimately, demonstrating the product line’s features and company services and capabilities to meet specific buyer’s needs.
+Relationship selling responsibilities including proactively opening doors, building relationships, forging value-based partnerships rooted in trust, and ultimately, demonstrating the product line’s features and company services and capabilities to meet specific buyer’s needs.

 For marketing to actually drive revenue it would have to drive buyers directly to the point of sale.
-Of course that’s largely the burden of retail marketers whose sales staff are mainly order-takers.
+Of course, that’s largely the burden of retail marketers whose sales staff is mainly order-takers.
 But it’s not the case with respect to the producers of many businesses that sell B2B instead of direct B2C.
-In the case of say a manufacturer, its marketing division must drive decision makers toward its brand with sufficient strength to encourage its B2B buyers to initiate the interaction with the manufacturing company’s sellers.
-The message or call to action has to be inordinately consistent enough to compel someone to pick up the phone, inquire and actually buy.
+In the case of a manufacturer, its marketing division must drive decision-makers toward its brand with sufficient strength to encourage its B2B buyers to initiate the interaction with the manufacturing company’s sellers.
+The message or call to action has to be inordinately consistent enough to compel someone to pick up the phone, inquire, and actually buy.
 There is a dangerous precedent set in businesses when the sellers rely inappropriately on marketers to initiate inquiries from buyers.

-Thus, marketing needs sales team members to implement the strategy at a tactical level by getting in front of decision makers.
+Marketing needs sales team members to implement the strategy at a tactical level by getting in front of decision-makers.
 Tension can be minimized between marketing and sales if clarity and collaboration are at the core of the organizational structure and systems.
 When marketing and sales strategy and tactics are in sync, it will support their own needs by encouraging the other’s success.

 While marketing and selling may be positioned to be needlessly competitive with each other, the more valuable question is how does each division support the other?
 What normal channel exists for marketing to mine selling’s word-of-mouth and buyer resistance and/or feature acceptance?